forestgrape/coronavirus/2_biological/viruses.md

 * humans are an organism habitat (called hosts) for SARS-2.

 ###### Core Habitat
-> The core habitat are habitat locations which are relevant for the survival of a virus line.
+> The core habitat are habitat locations which are relevant for the survival of a virus lineage.

 ###### Side Habitat
 > The side habitat denotes infected locations which are not relevant for the spread i.e. viruses lines in a side will not survive.

-### Organisms Habitats
+### Life form Habitats
-Organisms being a habitat are called hosts.
+Life forms which serve as habitats are called hosts.

 > ###### Host
-> A *host* of a virus is an organisms habitat of a virus.
+> A *host* of a virus is life form which is part of the life cycle of a virus lineage.

 Organisms in the habitat of a virus are frequently infected.